 1. Rule Out a Medical Issue

 Each kid is an individual and sometimes behaviors have underlying psychological or physical causes.
 Before you dive into discipline, it can be helpful to know if these factors are affecting your child.
 Speak with his or her pediatrician about any symptoms or odd behaviors you notice.
 If your toddler is having health issues or is diagnosed with a mental/behavioral disorder, you may need additional treatment to address the problems you’re having.
+It may be something as simple as an irregular sleep schedule that is causing your child’s meltdowns.

 2. Be Consistent